Kotaimen/stonemason/docs/pkg_tilestorage.rst

 Tile Storage
 ============

-:mod:`stonemsaon.provider.tilestorage`
+.. module:: stonemsaon.provider.tilestorage

 Implements persistent tile storage.

 There are two types of storage:

+    `ClusterStorage`
-- `ClusterStorage` stores a cluster of tiles as zipped file.
+        stores a cluster of tiles as zipped file.

+    `MetaTileStorage`
-- `MetaTileStorage` stores raw, uncropped metatile data.
+        stores raw, uncropped metatile data.

-A MetaTileStorage can be converted to a read only ClusterStorage using a `ClusteringMixin`, but not vise vesa.
+A MetaTileStorage can be converted to a read only ClusterStorage using a `ClusteringMixin`, but not vise versa.

 Currently there are two types of storage backends:

     `disk`
         Use filesystem as storage.

     `s3`
         Use AWS S3 as storage.

 More backends will be added in the future.